Legalese/Privacy-Policy

 That having been said:

 • Feel free to link to, quote, copy, modify, create a derivative work, archive, or frame any page on this website.
-An acknowledgement and a link-back are appreciated, but not necessary.
+An acknowledgment and a link-back are appreciated, but not necessary.

 • If I decide that you're not playing nice, I reserve the right to revoke this permission by the simple expedient(s) of: